hchiam/machineLearning/webApp/README.md

 Making two quick clockwise circles with the mouse.
 The following synapse weights and parameters make this happen.
 The neural net can distinguish the motion from simple mouse cursor swipes, and even discriminate clockwise from counterclockise.
 Small motions are automatically "filtered out" because of the thresholdMovementSize being > 0.
 Training takes a while with confidenceThreshold = 90, but also helps "filter out" most false positives.

-## Parameters/Version that worked for "two quick clockwise circles with the mouse":
+## Parameters that worked for "two quick clockwise circles with the mouse":

 For gestures.js, with "confidence > 90, movement dx and dy both > 5 then 0 detection "; commit 8eddc91cbcdf7d5be357abafe91f12a1efb866a9